underscoreio/essential-slick/src/pages/5-data_modelling.md

 - longer `HList`s are formed by prepending values using the `::` operator, which creates a new list *of a new type*.

-Notice the the types and values of each `HList` mirror each other: the `longerHList` comprises values of types `Int`, `String`, and `Boolean`, and its type comprises the types `Int`, `String`, and `Boolean` as well.
+Notice the types and values of each `HList` mirror each other: the `longerHList` comprises values of types `Int`, `String`, and `Boolean`, and its type comprises the types `Int`, `String`, and `Boolean` as well.
 Because the element types are preserved,